pace-neutrons/Horace/documentation/add/11_sqw_compression.md

 ### Why store the signal and variance as float64?
 The contents on disk and in memory will then be identical.
 A problem we have had is comparing data when debugging because pixels close to the edge of a bin can move from one bin to another, as well as the obvious 7 sig. fig. rounding that takes place on double to single conversion.

-The problem of pixel-to-bin mapping should disappear with on-the-fly computation of qx,qy,qz,en, as this will be done in memory from the run-detector-energy bin indices.
+The problem of pixel-to-bin mapping should disappear with on-the-fly computation of `qx,qy,qz,en`, as this will be done in memory from the run-detector-energy bin indices.
 That leaves just the question of the signal and error.
 Rounding to 7 sig fig may not be important.
 This should be considered further; particularly if the fraction of non-zero signal pixels is large for a significant proportion of experiments, then saving signal and error as float64 might result in a significant penalty (see Table 2).
 This will certainly be the case when simulating data with a model, when typically *all* pixels will have non-zero simulated signal.
 In this case the compressed format file will be 50% larger with float64 signal compared to float32 (and 2/3 the size of the current sqw file compared to 44% for float32).

 ### The meaning of ‘non-zero signal’